autofeedback-exercises/exercises/MTH4332/Block4/init-structure/.lesson/instructions.md

 3 X 3 X 3 times.
 The structure should be set up so that there are pbc in all three directions.
 The lattice constant should be set equal to 2^(2/3).

 You then need to use the [set_masses method](https://wiki.fysik.dtu.dk/ase/ase/atoms.html) from `atoms` to set all the masses of the atoms equal to one.

+Lastly, because we are planning to do molecular dynamics, you will need to give each atom an initial velocity.
+You can do this using the
+[MaxwellBoltzmannDistribution](https://wiki.fysik.dtu.dk/ase/ase/md.html) method from ASE.
+You should use this method to set your atoms to have velocities that are consistent with the ones they would be expected to have at a temperature at which (k_B T) = 2.0 (to set the temperature you need to use the depreciated temp argument to this function).

 In completing this task you will likely find [this page](https://wiki.fysik.dtu.dk/ase/ase/lattice.html) of the ASE manual useful as well as the links above.